Cerizzze/TechChallenge/response to ex.1.md

 **Then** user can see 1 characteristic thumbnail displayed for each token
 **And** a specific thumbnail for unclaimed tokens

-**Scenario**: Only the last 8 obtained and claimed tokens are displayed in the Freebies Vault/"your history" section
+**Scenario**: Display only the last 8 obtained and claimed tokens in the Freebies Vault/"your history" section
 **Given** user is logged in
 **And** has obtained and claimed at least 9 tokens
 **When** user goes to Freebis Vault/your history section
 **Then** user can only see the 8 last obtained and claimed tokens displayed

-**Scenario**: claiming button displayed when a token can be claimed once again
+**Scenario**: Display claiming button when a token can be claimed once again
 **Given** user is logged in
 **And** has already obtained and claimed one specific token (token A)
 **And**obtained once again token A whithout claiming it